byteball/ico-bot/README.md

 # ICO Bot

 This bot allows to run an ICO on Byteball network.
-It accepts Bytes and Ether (also BTC in the future) from users and sends back the new tokens in exchange.
+It accepts Bytes, BTC, and Ether from users and sends back the new tokens in exchange.
 You set the prices relative to USD or other fiat or crypto currencies.

 ## Install